ParallelMaths/parallel/pages/academy-8aut-week-3.md

 If you experience any issues with the form, then please email [team@parallel.org.uk](mailto:team@parallel.org.uk).

 ::: problem id=1_1 marks=0
-* [ ] I confirm I have now submitted my homework, either by uploading your script (preferred) or via email.
+* [x] I confirm I have now submitted my homework, either by uploading my script on the Google form (preferred) or via email.
 :::

-'When you Submit, you will not see the answer to the problem like normal - instead we will share the full solution when we return your marked script to you.
+When you Submit, you will not see the answer to the problem like normal - instead we will share the full solution when we return your marked script to you.